 General Arthur E. Brown, Jr. (U.S Army Retired) serves the Area Commission as chairman and represents Beaufort County.
 Gen. Brown joined the Commission in 1997 after serving on the TCL Foundation for many years.
 A decorated career military officer, Gen. Brown retired in 1989 after serving in a number of positions including his last position of Vice Chief of Staff U.S. Army.
 Gen. Brown is a leader in several community and civic organizations in the area.

-Charles W. “Bill” Bootle is a long time Beaufort Resident, recently retired after many successful years as the owner of Bootle Air Systems, Inc. Mr. Bootle is no stranger to TCL, his dedication to the development of TCL’s HVAC program is one of the reasons it is one of TCL’s signature programs.
+Charles W. “Bill” Bootle serves as Commission Vice-Chairman.
+He is a long-time Beaufort Resident, recently retired after many successful years as the owner of Bootle Air Systems, Inc. Mr. Bootle is no stranger to TCL, his dedication to the development of TCL’s HVAC program is one of the reasons it is one of TCL’s signature programs.
 Mr. Bootle is active in many civic organizations and is the past president of the Rotary Club of the Lowcountry and in 2008 was honored as a South Carolina Ambassador of Economic Development.
-Mr. Bootle is also the recipient of many military awards presented during his career with the U.S. Army.
+Mr. Bootle is also the recipient of many military awards presented during his U.S. Army career.

 David M. Smalls represents Colleton County.
 He is a native of Colleton County and is the State Director for Communities in Schools, which works within the public school system to boost student support networks.
 Mr. Smalls plays a significant role in the economic development of the county and serves on the Colleton County Economic Alliance.
 He was a member of the Liberty Fellowship South Carolina, Inaugural Class of 2006, a prestigious leadership program for South Carolina’s emerging leaders.